Third Kingdom Monies/Coins

 in an effort to raise money for

-the Wizards War effort.
+the Wizard War effort.

 Specialty Coins

-Ships Captains place one of these
+Ships' Captains place one of these

 in the offering chest before a sea